Learn Acoustic Guitar

 One useful method of memorizing the Chromatic scale is by remembering there are no accidentals (sharps or flats) between B and C and E and F. All remaining notes have accidentals between them.

-Learning the notes on your guitar’s fretboard, while not essential for learning guitar will aid you greatly in your progress as a guitarist.
+Learning all of the guitar notes on your fretboard, while not essential for learning guitar, will aid you greatly in your progress as a guitarist.
 Put simply, if you know where everything is, you are going to find it far easier to locate scales, build chords and utilize alternative chord voicings.

 But secondly, and perhaps the most important aspect is ‘musical communication’.

-If you want to communicate effectively with other musicians fretboard knowledge and understanding the language of music is a must.
-If you understand the guitar and how the fretboard is laid out, it becomes much easier to work out songs or anticipate and appreciate which notes, scales and chords work well together and which do not.
+If you want to communicate effectively with other musicians, fretboard knowledge and understanding the language of music is a must.
+If you understand the guitar, the notes on the guitar, and how the fretboard is laid out, it becomes much easier to work out songs or anticipate and appreciate which notes, scales and chords work well together and which do not.